CSAT, NPS, CES And Beyond: Turning Customer Experience into Customer Success

 - The resources provided by your sales team

-The trick to CSAT is that they are extremely dependent on the way that you word the questions of the survey.
+The trick to gathering good survey data from your CSAT scores is that they are extremely dependent on the way that you word your questions.

 Though there are standardized CSAT surveys that can be applied across many businesses, your company will get the most customer success if you are laser-focused with your CSAT questions and provide your customers with enough options to express their level of satisfaction.